microsoft/azure-software-radio/gr-azure-software-radio/README.md

 #### Event Hub Integration Tests
-In order to run the integration tests for the event hub blocks, you must first create an event hub resource on Azure, obtain the connection string and event hub entity name.
+In order to run the integration tests for the event hub blocks, you must first create an event hub resource on Azure, create a consumer group in the event hub, obtain the connection string and event hub entity name.

 The event hub integration test code require the following environment variables:
 - AZURE_EVENTHUB_STORAGE_CONNECTION_STRING: Connection string for the event hub namespace you created for testing.